ossec/ossec-docs/docs/manual/output/mysql-database-output.rst

 OSSEC Setup
 ^^^^^^^^^^^

-Inorder for ossec to output alerts and other data into the database the /var/ossec/etc/ossec.conf will need to be updated and have the <database_output> section completed.
+In order for ossec to output alerts and other data into the database the /var/ossec/etc/ossec.conf will need to have a <database_output> section added.

 .. code-block:: xml